Omri Luzon

-Omri Luzon (עמרי לוזון; born 7 January 1999) is an Israeli professional footballer who plays as a centre back for He has represented Israel at youth international level.
+Omri Luzon (עמרי לוזון; born 7 January 1999) is an Israeli professional footballer who plays as a centre back for Hapoel Rishon LeZion.
+He has represented Israel at youth international level.

 Club career

 Luzon began his career at Maccabi Petah Tikva, making his professional debut in the Israeli Premier League in May 2017 as a substitute in a 0–0 draw with Maccabi Haifa.
 In September 2020, it was reported that Luzon was training with Championship side Reading ahead of signing a three-year deal with the club.
 On 30 October 2020, despite no official announcement from the club, he made his debut for Reading U23s in a Premier League 2 match.
 On 15 December 2020, it was officially announced that Luzon had joined Reading on a contract until June 2021.

 International career

 Luzon has represented Israel up to under-21 level.